Search Railroad Sites For:

 The view ahead as we continue to climb.

-Breath taking views looking behind us.
+There were breathtaking views looking down the grade behind us.

 The look back after passing through it.

-The train rolled along a rocky ledge.
+The train rolled high along a rocky ledge.

-The former track for turning helpers and snow equipment.
+Here, there is the former track for turning helpers and snow equipment.

 Still backing down out of the loop.